reno-router/reno/README.md

 Then you can run:

-* `deno run --allow-net example/index.ts` - starts the example server
+* `./scripts/example.sh` - starts the example server
+* `./scripts/format.sh` - formats the source code
+* `./scripts/format-check.sh` - checks the formatting of the source code
+* `./scripts/lint.sh` - lints the source code
-* `deno test reno example` - runs the unit tests
+* `./scripts/test.sh` - runs the unit tests

 ### End-to-End Tests